toddamoda/pyyxellsfgffg/docs/source/howto/overview.rst

     If you are a beginner, you should have a look at the tutorials.

-    A how-to guide is an answer to a question that only a user with some experience could even formulate and it offers a get-it-done information.
+    A *how-to* guide answers questions to common scenarios using a practical approach based on best practices.
+It offers a *get-it-done* procedure that can easily be adapted to fit one's needs.

 * Working in the local development environment
 * :doc:`new_model`